wavefrontHQ/docs/pages/doc/security_policy.md

 Data protected by a traces security policy rule can become invisible to users.

 * **Not visible on the Traces Browser**.
 If you are blocked from an application or service, you don't see the respective traces on the traces browser.
 * **Not visible on the Application Status page**.
-You don't see the services that are blocked on this page for the table and grid view.
+You don't see the services that are blocked on this page for the table, app map, and grid view.
 * **Not visible on the Service Dashboard**.
 The charts generated on the Service Dashboard does not have any data because the RED metrics related to the application or service are blocked.
+  {% include note.html content="If you clone the out-of-the-box Service dashboard and don't update the queries in the charts, the tracing security policies do not apply to the cloned dashboard or the charts." %}
 * **Not visible on the Operation Dashboard**.
 The charts generated on the Operations Dashboard does not have any data because the RED metrics related to the operations of the application or service are blocked.
-* **Not visible on the Application Map**.
-If you are blocked from an application or service, you don't see the respective data on the service map.
+  {% include note.html content="If you clone the out-of-the-box Operations dashboard and don't update the queries in the charts, the tracing security policies do not apply to the cloned dashboard or the charts." %}

 ### Create a Traces Security Policy Rule